 Thankfully, there are incredible activities to help students learn to use nonfiction text features.

-1. Nonfiction Text Features Anchor Chart: It is SO helpful to have something to reference when working on text features.
+- Nonfiction Text Features Anchor Chart: It is SO helpful to have something to reference when working on text features.
 This resource has a large anchor chart for classroom display and smaller options for student handouts.
 Additionally, teachers can print it or load it for students to use digitally.
-Students will love having something to reference as they work on learning text features.
+Students will love having something to reference as they learn about text features.

-2. Text Surgery: Students will love feeling like doctors in this activity!
-Specifically, students receive a nonfiction text that contains different text features.
+- Text Surgery: Students will love feeling like doctors in this activity!
+Specifically, students receive a nonfiction text containing various text features.
 Then, they go through and dissect the passage to identify different features and the purpose they serve.
 As a helpful tool, students can use the Nonfiction Text Features Anchor Chart when dissecting the text!
 This tremendous, eye-opening activity allows students to see why text features are so helpful.

-3. Nonfiction Task Cards and Worksheets: This resource provides so much help for students when learning nonfiction text features!
+- Nonfiction Task Cards and Worksheets: This resource provides a lot of help for students when learning nonfiction text features!
 It includes 26 text feature posters for students to reference while working.
 Additionally, there are 24 task cards to help students apply their knowledge to specific questions.
-These task cards will be great practice as students learn to use and identify text features.
+These task cards will be great for practice as students learn to identify and use text features.

 Nonfiction text does not have to be scary for students!
 While the text may be complex, text features are a helpful way to break down and process the information.
-Students will become confident readers when using the nonfiction text features anchor chart and the above activities!
+Students will become confident readers by using the nonfiction text features anchor chart and the activities above!
 If you’re looking for resources for narrative non-fiction instead, click here.